rswitz0309/wjc-to-playoffs/REPORT.md

 ## 6. Conclusion

 - WJC performance alone is a weak predictor of NHL playoff success.
-- Regular season performance and draft position are stronger and more reliable predictors.
+- Regular season performance is stronger and a more reliable predictor.
 - WJC stats may still offer some value when used alongside other indicators.

 ---